divyanshtiwarijpr/docs-linux-generic/file-permissions-basic.md

 - Format of defining and understanding permissions:

-    1. When **three** digits are used to get or set permissions they refer to the three types of permissions to three types of users geerally known as basic permissions.
+    1. When **three** digits are used to get or set permissions they refer to the three types of permissions to three types of users generally known as basic permissions.

     2. When **four** digits are provided to get or set file permissions, the **first** digit refers to **special permissions** and the remaining three digits refer to basic permissions as describes above.
 For more details on special permissions refer to file `file-permissions-special-table`in the same repository.

+    3. In most of the commands like `chmod`, `umask` et. if the four values are not defined in octal mode and only one or two or three digits are provided to the command then the missing values are **assumed to be preceding zeros**.

-- Rules that must be followed when calculating effective access in Linux.
+- Things that should be kept in mind when calculating effective access in Linux.

     1. Linux permissions apply only to file or directory that they are set on.
 Permissions on a directory are **not inherited automatically** by subdirectories and files within it.